Nuand/bladeRF/host/examples/bladeRF-cli/sync_trx/README.md

 2. The "slave" bladeRF has its RX port connected to the combiner.

-3. Pin 4 on J71 on both devices is connected together.
+3. `mini_exp[1]` on both devices is connected together.
 This connects the trigger signal on both devices.
 The "master" will output this signal, and the "slave" will receive it.

-4. Pin 2 on J71 on both devices is connected.
-This provides a common ground.
+4. Connect both boards to GND using pin J71-2 or J51-3 for the bladeRF x40/x115 or xA4/xA5/xA9 respectively.

 5. The J62 SMB clock connector of both devices are connected together.
    The "master" bladeRF will output its 38.4 MHz reference clock, and the "slave" bladeRF will utilize this reference instead of its own on-board clock.
 This ensures that both devices are sampling using the same clock.

+Note: `mini_exp[1]` is J71-4 on bladeRF x40/x115, and J51-1 on bladeRF xA4/xA5/xA9.

 When a trigger is "armed," the FPGA will gate both transmit and receive samples; the flow of samples to/from the host is blocked.
 The assertion